Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Stein variational gradient descent

 where $\eta$ is the step size and the optimal perturbation direction is:

 Here, $K(\cdot, \cdot)$ is a positive definite kernel, commonly chosen as the radial basis function (RBF) kernel:

 with bandwidth $h$ typically set using the median heuristic \citep{LiuWang2016}:

-where the median is taken over all $N_p(N_p - 1)/2$ pairwise Euclidean distances between distinct particles.
-The update in equation~\ref{eq:svgd-phi} consists of two terms that together balance exploration and exploitation.
-The first term drives particles toward regions of high posterior probability by performing gradient ascent on the log-posterior, weighted by the kernel---this term is responsible for fitting the observed data and respecting the prior.
+The update in equation~\ref{eq:svgd-phi} consists of two terms that together balance exploration and exploitation \citep{LiuWang2016}.
+The first term drives particles toward regions of high posterior probability through the kernel-weighted gradient of the log-posterior---this term is responsible for fitting the observed data and respecting the prior.
 The second term acts as a repulsive force between nearby particles, maintaining diversity among the ensemble and preventing all particles from collapsing to a single mode of the posterior.
-This repulsion is essential for uncertainty quantification, as it ensures that the particle ensemble captures the spread of the posterior rather than concentrating around a single point estimate.
+This repulsion is essential for Uncertainty Quantification (UQ), as it ensures that the particle ensemble captures the spread of the posterior rather than concentrating around a single point estimate.
 The bandwidth $h$ of the kernel controls the range of interaction between particles: a larger bandwidth encourages global exploration, while a smaller bandwidth allows particles to resolve finer structure in the posterior.
 The median heuristic provides an adaptive choice that scales with the current spread of the ensemble.
+The step size $\eta$, by contrast, is held fixed throughout the iterations and selected empirically in the stylized example that follows; for the FWI experiments the Stein direction is instead rescaled per particle, as described below.
+Neither setting employs a line search or a step-size decay schedule.

 SVGD requires only the gradient of the log-posterior, $\nabla_{\bm{m}} \log p_\text{post}(\bm{m} | \bm{d})$, which can be computed using adjoint methods in many geophysical applications \citep{Plessix2006, VirieuxOperto2009}.
-Additionally, the particle-based nature of SVGD makes it particularly well-suited for integration with iterative optimization schemes such as the alternating direction method of multipliers (ADMM).
+Additionally, the particle-based nature of SVGD makes it particularly well-suited for integration with iterative optimization schemes such as the ADMM.
 As we demonstrate below, SVGD can be seamlessly combined with dual-space methods to handle constrained inverse problems, where the physics constraints are incorporated through a Lagrangian formulation rather than being enforced exactly at each iteration.
-The algorithm is summarized in Algorithm~\ref{alg:svgd}.
+The algorithm is summarized in Algorithm~\ref{alg:svgd}, originally proposed by \citet{LiuWang2016}.